First Steps to Begin Your Journey

 It's important to keep your academic advisor in the loop about your study abroad plans to make sure you stay on track to graduation, especially if you plan to spend a semester or academic year abroad.
 Your advisor may be able to assist you with selecting the best courses and obtaining approval for course equivalencies if you will be transferring credit.

-Unless you are going on a WKU faculty-led program, you will also need to complete an additional application through the study abroad provider website or partner institution.
-Don't forget to apply for all scholarships for which you are eligible by their respective deadlines!
+Unless you are going on a WKU Faculty-Led program, you will also need to complete an additional application through the study abroad provider website or partner institution.
+Don't forget to apply for scholarships by their respective deadlines!

 After you begin the application process, you will need to meet with a full-time staff Global Learning Advisor to complete your advising requirement.
 Your advisor will go over program/location specific information and other items to keep in mind on your global learning journey.
 You must have this meeting for an application decision to be made.
 Visit our Request Advising page for advising options and to schedule your meeting.
 This requirement applies to ALL programs and ALL terms with the exception of WKU Faculty-Led, WKU International Student Teaching, CCSA, or KIIS programs.